Martin Marty (bishop): Vicar Apostolic of Dakota Territory

 On August 12, 1879, Pope Leo XIII appointed Marty as vicar apostolic of the Dakota Territory; he was consecrated bishop on February 1, 1880, by Bishop Silas Chatard and named titular bishop of Tiberias.
-Marty then resigned the abbacy.

-Marty worked among the Lakota Sioux living on the Standing Rock Reservation in North and South Dakota.
-The Hunkpapa Dakota called him "Black Robe Lean Chief".
+Marty then resigned as abbot of Saint Meinrad.Marty worked among the Lakota people living on the Standing Rock Reservation in North and South Dakota.
+The Hunkpapa Sioux called him "Black Robe Lean Chief".

 The area was first under the jurisdiction of the Apostolic Vicariate of Nebraska.
 As the Dakota Territory had only 12 Catholic priests, Marty actively recruited priests from the Eastern United States and Europe.
-In 1880 Marty persuaded Benedictine sisters from Missouri to assist him in ministering at Fort Yates, a center of Yankton Lakota.
+In 1880 Marty persuaded Benedictine sisters from Missouri to assist him at Fort Yates, a mission among the Yankton Sioux.

-In 1884, Marty attended the Third Plenary council in Baltimore, Maryland.
+In 1884, Marty attended the Third Plenary Council in Baltimore, Maryland.
 He served on the committee to establish the Catholic University of America in Washington, D.C.
 Marty was appointed president of the Bureau of Catholic Indian Missions.

 Bishop of Sioux Falls

-On November 26, 1889, Pope Leo XIII appointed Marty first bishop of the Diocese of Sioux Falls, which, at that time, comprised all of the state of South Dakota.
+On November 26, 1889, Pope Leo XIII appointed Marty as the first bishop of the new Diocese of Sioux Falls, which, at that time, comprised all of South Dakota.

 Bishop of Saint Cloud

-Leo XIII appointed Marty as bishop of the Diocese of St. Cloud on January 18, 1895, even though Marty was already quite ill.
-Martin Marty died on September 19, 1896 at age 62.
+Leo XIII appointed Marty as bishop of St. Cloud on January 18, 1895, even though Marty was already quite ill.
+Martin Marty died on September 19, 1896, at age 62.

 Legacy

-The town of Marty, South Dakota and Mount Marty University in Yankton, South Dakota are named after Marty.
+The town of Marty, South Dakota, and Mount Marty University in Yankton, South Dakota are named after Marty.